-For this reason, the Recommended Daily Intake (RDI) for protein is 50 grams per day.
+For this reason, the Daily Value (DV) for protein is 50 grams per day.

 Here are 14 easy ways to eat more protein.

-In a small study, people with type 2 diabetes were served identical meals on different days.
-Blood sugar and insulin rose significantly less when they consumed protein and vegetables before high-carb foods, compared to when the order was reversed (5).
+In one small study, people with type 2 diabetes were served identical meals on different days.
+Blood sugar and insulin rose significantly less when they consumed protein and vegetables before eating high carb foods, compared with when the order was reversed (

-Bottom Line: Eating protein first at meals can help you feel full and keep blood sugar and insulin levels from rising too high.
+Eating protein first at meals can help you feel full and keep your blood sugar and insulin levels from rising too high.

-Snacks are a good way to get extra protein into your diet, as long as you choose the right types.
+Snacks are a good way to get extra protein into your diet — as long as you choose healthy ones.

-Bottom Line: Choose cheese for a filling snack that’s high in protein and calcium and may also improve heart health.
+Choose cheese for a filling snack that’s high in protein and calcium and may improve heart health.

-Eating whole eggs can also modify the size and shape of your LDL ("bad") cholesterol particles in a way that may decrease heart disease risk (15).
+According to one older study, eating whole eggs can also modify the size and shape of your LDL (bad) cholesterol particles in a way that may even decrease your heart disease risk (

-Bottom Line: Replacing cereal with eggs boosts protein consumption, makes you feel more full and helps you eat fewer calories.
+Replacing cereal with eggs boosts protein consumption, makes you feel more full, and helps you eat fewer calories.

 Almonds are incredibly healthy.